nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 * National Aeronautics and Space Administration [public access plan](https://www.nasa.gov/sites/default/files/atoms/files/206985_2015_nasa_plan-for-web.pdf)

 ### DOE PAGES
-The DOE leverages its existing infrastructure from the [Scientific and Technical Information Program (STIP)](https://www.osti.gov/stip) to create an online portal, the Department of Energy Public Access Gateway for Energy and Science or [DOE PAGES](https://www.osti.gov/pages/faqs#doe-pages-overview), to make "peer-reviewed scholarly scientific publications resulting from DOE research funding publicly accessible to read, download, and analyze."
+The DOE leveraged its existing infrastructure from the [Scientific and Technical Information Program (STIP)](https://www.osti.gov/stip) to create an online portal, the Department of Energy Public Access Gateway for Energy and Science or [DOE PAGES](https://www.osti.gov/pages/faqs#doe-pages-overview), to make "peer-reviewed scholarly scientific publications resulting from DOE research funding publicly accessible to read, download, and analyze."
 A useful feature of PAGES is that it reconciles DOIs from DOE authors, selecting one as the "authoritative" source for all further citations.

 ## 2015
 ### NIST Public Access to Results Policy
-NIST's [Managing Public Access to Results of Federally Funded Research Policy](https://www.nist.gov/system/files/documents/2018/06/19/final_p_5700.pdf) states that NIST will "promote the deposit of scientific data arising from unclassified research and programs...free of charge in publicly accessible database."
+NIST's [Managing Public Access to Results of Federally Funded Research Policy](https://www.nist.gov/system/files/documents/2018/06/19/final_p_5700.pdf) stated that NIST will "promote the deposit of scientific data arising from unclassified research and programs...free of charge in publicly accessible database."
 This policy does not apply to Standard Reference Data, which NIST has the authority to license.
+Release of the policy was accompanied by guidance on [Managing Public Access to Results of Funded Research](https://www.nist.gov/system/files/documents/2019/11/08/final_o_5701_ver_2.pdf).

 NIST data and results can be found in the following online locations:
   * [NIST website](https://www.nist.gov/publications)
   * Peer-reviewed papers are in [PMC](https://www.ncbi.nlm.nih.gov/pmc/funder/nist/)
   * NIST Technical series and other papers not subject to peer-review are in [govinfo](https://www.govinfo.gov/collection/nist)